lnvglr/character-diversion/character-diversion.md

 ![atomic-design-stages](https://media.crystallize.com/snowball/21/2/2/1/@1024/atomic-design-stages.webp)

-## Case Study
+## Case Studies

 ### Non-Conventional Hebrew-Latin Character Relationships

 I chose a way of cross referencing the two pillars of this thesis.
 I built a platform to showcase my considerations on non-conventional character relationships between Hebrew and Latin.
-At the same time I am using the non-conventional character relationships to showcase the usability of the platform I built.
+And at the same time I am using the non-conventional character relationships to showcase the usability of the platform I built.

 The design and architecture of the platform has already been discussed at length.
 And most of my considerations on non-conventional character relationships have been played out in my proposal *Cross-Script Character Relationships*.
 In this chapter I will give a brief account on the implementation of my considerations and the experience of uploading the project to *Character Diversion*.